 .

-- After that, set the DateTime Format to ISO 8601.
+- Set the DateTime Format to ISO 8601.

-STEP 4: Extract List of Emails
+Step 4 – Extract the List of Emails

-STEP 5: Compose Extracted List of Emails
+Step 5 – Compose the Extracted List of Emails

 union(body(‘Select’),body(‘Select’))

-- Then, click OK to proceed.
+- Click OK to proceed.

-STEP 6: Add Control to Each Email
+Step 6 – Add Control to Each Email

-- So, select Control.
+- Select Control.

-STEP 7: Extract Data for Each Email
+Step 7 – Extract Data for Each Email

-- So, click on Add an action.
+- Click on Add an action.

 - From the floating wizard, select Body.

-- After that, click on Show advanced options.Â
+- Click on Show advanced options.

-- From the Columns field, select Custom to select the custom column of the table.
+- From the Columns field, select Custom.

 formatDateTime(item()[‘Deadline’],’MMM d,yyyy’)

-Here, we will format the value of the Deadline column in the definite format.
+We will format the value of the Deadline column in the definite format.

-- Similarly, we will add another column named Topic.
+- Add another column named Topic.

 item()[‘Topic’]